 - At the end of the policy year, the premiums net of claims and expenses are released to BeneRe and distributed on a pro-rata basis to participating plans.
 The 40% of expenses include carrier fees, client service, captive management, compliance, broker commissions, and taxes.
 There is then 60% left to pay claims.
 If claims don’t take up that full amount, the employer would receive the difference as a distribution at the end of the policy year.

-Voluntary benefits give employees better financial support when they face a medical emergency or serious diagnosis.
+Voluntary benefits give employees better financial support when they face an injury, serious diagnosis, or hospitalization.
 But the current market doesn’t always favor employers and employees.

-The BeneRe difference: We give you full transparency about where the dollars are going, your employees receive lower premiums and full protection, and dividends are reinvested in employee benefits programs.
+The BeneRe difference: Since 2018 we have operated a first-of-its-kind group captive insurance solution for Accident, Critical Illness and Hospital Indemnity coverage.
+We give you full transparency about where the dollars are going, your employees receive lower premiums and full protection, and any potential dividends are reinvested in employee benefits programs.
 It’s that simple.
 There is no downside.

 To learn more about our model, contact the BeneRe team today.